stevesea/Adventuresmith/README.md

 Attribution statements for the all content within Adventuresmith is available [here](./content_attribution.md).

 Attribution is also available within the app -- in the left-nav drawer, scroll down to "Attribution & Thanks".
-Alternatively, if you're in the app, you can click on the white 'info' button on the toolbar to be taken to the individual attribution statement for the generators you're using.
+Alternatively, when you've selected a set of generators, you can click on the white 'info' button on the toolbar to be taken to the individual attribution statement for the generators you're using.

 Adventuresmith includes Open Content released under the OGL.
 To see the Open Content copied from these OGL sources, follow the links below: